So you want to learn how to start freelance writing?

 Notice a difference?

-You want to include information about you (including a lot of pictures, especially ones with family and/or pets as it makes you relatable) but don’t forget about the client.
-Make it clear how your writing will make their business more successful!
+You want to include information about you (including a lot of pictures, especially ones with family and/or pets as it makes you relatable).
+But don’t forget about the client, make it clear how your work and articles can help them.

 Work With Me Page